Enterphin/skiiiD-builder/README.md

-# skiiiD-arduino-builder
+# skiiiD-builder
-arduino-builder for skiiiD
+builder for skiiiD